 On Capitol Hill, the chairman of the House Judiciary Committee cited the breach Wednesday at a congressional hearing about the government prosecuting hackers.
 Rep. Bob Goodlatte, R-Va., said the leaks of financial information was "just the beginning of the problem" when it comes to the vulnerability of U.S. computer networks.
 Goodlatte said the U.S. has billions of dollars at stake, as foreign hackers try to steal sensitive information from businesses.

 "The truth is that all citizens are vulnerable to these kinds of cyberattacks," Goodlatte said.

-That's according to a spokesman for one of the largest U.S. credit bureaus, Tim Klein of Equifax.
-He says an initial investigation suggests that the hackers used personal details about their victims to impersonate them and generate the credit reports.
+A spokesman for one of the largest U.S. credit bureaus, Tim Klein of Equifax, said an initial investigation showed that the hackers accessed the credit bureau's system by correctly entering personal details about their victims to impersonate them and generate the credit reports.

-Officials from the three major credit bureaus are all saying they're cooperating with the U.S. criminal investigation being conducted by the FBI and Secret Service.
+Representatives for Experian, Equifax and TransUnion have all said they were cooperating with the U.S. criminal investigation being conducted by the FBI and Secret Service.

 A retired FBI executive assistant director, Shawn Henry, said he hopes the incident sheds light on the scope of the cybersecurity problem and identity theft in particular, which affects millions of Americans who aren't famous enough to make headlines.

 "There's a lot of sensitive data available online," said Henry, the president of CrowdStrike, a security technology company.
 "People aren't keeping information in a safe locked behind closed doors.
 Information being breached and violated is happening every day."

 In San Francisco, Cloudflare operates the directory computers, known as name servers, used behind the scenes to send visitors to the Russian website where the stolen credit reports were being published, according to Internet registration records.
 Without that service, few Internet users would be able to visit the Russian website or view the stolen credit reports.